 All donations of $25 or more will receive a charitable tax receipt for the full amount of the donation.

 You can donate individually or as a family and you can get the support of family and friends through the use of your online pledge page.
-We are asking for your help, please be generous.
-Thank you.

 KidsAbility is the recognized leader in Waterloo Region and Guelph-Wellington for empowering children and youth with a wide range of complex special needs to realize their full potential.
-Through a talented team of therapists, teachers, support staff and volunteers, almost 8,000 children and youth, from birth to school exit, benefited from therapy and support services at its sites in Cambridge, Fergus, Guelph, Kitchener and Waterloo last year.
+Through a talented team of therapists, teacher, support staff and volunteers, almost 8,000 children and youth, from birth to school exit, benefited from therapy and support services at its sites in Cambridge, Fergus, Guelph, Kitchener and Waterloo last year.

 Soar Uganda is a registered Canadian charitable organization providing support to orphan children in Uganda, Africa.
 Its programs will help them rebuild their lives through education, development and wellness initiatives.
 SOAR Uganda is able, for as little as $40 per month, to place an orphaned child into a good boarding school.
 In addition, SOAR is assisting the schools, with which it partners, to build extra classrooms and dormitories, latrines and showers and buy beds, provide clean water and assist in hiring teachers.